 - Only use fluorouracil on your skin - you must avoid it coming into contact with your eyes and mouth.
 If this does happen, wash the area with plenty of warm water straightaway.

 - As you use fluorouracil, the area of skin you are treating will become red, itchy, swollen and sore.
 The top layer of skin may bleed, blister and peel before it begins to heal.
 This reaction can be quite severe, but it is only temporary.
 Your doctor can prescribe a corticosteroid cream to help ease the discomfort.

 - Try to keep your regular appointments with your doctor.
 This is so your doctor can check on your progress.

 - Some people find it helps to apply a moisturising cream to the skin around the damaged areas to help soften the skin.

 - Sunlight can increase the inflammation caused by fluorouracil.
 To prevent this, try to stay out of direct sunlight as much as possible while you are using the preparation.
 On bright or sunny days, use a sun cream with a high sun protection factor (SPF).
 This will help to prevent further sun damage and will also help keep your skin moisturised.

-- When you have had a lot of sun exposure, your risk of developing a melanoma (skin cancer) on some other part of your skin is increased.
+- When you have had a lot of sun exposure, your risk of developing a skin cancer (melanoma) on some other part of your skin is increased.
 Check your skin regularly and tell a doctor if you notice any changes, such as new moles, small dark patches developing, or a change in an existing mole.

 - There is some general advice which will help prevent any further sun damage to your skin.
 Avoid being out in the sun between 11 am and 3 pm.
 Always use a broad-spectrum sunscreen with an SPF of 30 or higher, and which protects against both UVB and UVA light.
 Apply plenty of the sunscreen, and re-apply it regularly, particularly after swimming and if you are sweating a lot.